1AyaNabil1/Swan_Quote_Generator/README.md

 3. **Add Optional Topic**: Specify a specific topic like "perseverance" or "courage"
 4. **Add Optional Style**: Define a writing style like "Shakespeare" or "modern"
 5. **Generate**: Click the "Generate Quote" button
-6. **Copy & Share**: Use the "Copy Quote" button to copy the generated quote to your clipboard
+6. **Copy & Share**: Use the "Copy Quote" / "نسخ الاقتباس" button to copy the generated quote to your clipboard

 The interface features:
-- Bilingual quote generation (English/Arabic)
+- Fully bilingual interface (English/Arabic) with automatic RTL layout
+- All UI elements (buttons, placeholders) automatically translate based on selected language
 - Beautiful Arabic fonts (Amiri for quotes, Cairo for UI) automatically applied for Arabic text
 - Responsive mobile-first design
 - Animated particle background